 - Self-assessment: Are You an Introvert, Extrovert, or Ambivert?

 - Shyness and Introversion: The differences and the connection

 - Extroversion or Introversion (brief overview by Myers & Briggs Foundation)

 - 5 Myths About Introverts and Extroverts (2016) – very eye-opening!

 - Susan Cain: The Power of Introverts (TED talk 2012, 20-minute video)

 This popular talk, by the author of Quiet, is entertaining and eye-opening.

 - Quiet: The Power of Introverts in a World That Can’t Stop Talking (2012) by Susan Cain

-(Oh my, this book is so fascinating.
-The perfect resource on introversion for individuals, schools, employers, politicians, etc.)
+(This book is so fascinating.
+The perfect resource on introversion, for the good of all.
+It’s helpful for individuals, schools, employers, leaders, politicians, etc.)

 - Quiet Influence: An Introvert’s Guide to Make a Difference, by Jennifer Kahnweiler, PhD